yabadabu/http_server/README.md

 Just a simple c++ class to serve HTTP requests in a port.
 No thread is created by this class, but with the interface you can poll for activity before timeout.

+Uses miniz library to compress answers to the client (taken from https://github.com/richgel999/miniz).

 # Demo VC2015

 Open VC2015.
 Compile the solution on folder vc2015 and run it.